nhsconnect/FHIR-Maternity-Record/pages/explore/explore_participation_in_research.md

 |  - - item | 1..1 | Required | [Reference](http://hl7.org/fhir/stu3/references.html "Reference") | Actual entry<br/>Constraint (ref-1): SHALL have a contained resource if a local reference is provided<br/><font color='red'>A reference to an ResearchStudy resource included in the list<br/>This MUST use the CareConnect ResearchStudy profile. </font>See [ResearchStudy resource](explore_participation_in_research.html#mapping-for-participation_in_research_research_study) for information on how to populate the resource. |
 |  - - - reference | 0..1 | Mandatory | [String](http://hl7.org/fhir/stu3/datatypes.html#string "String") | Literal reference, Relative, internal or absolute URL<br/><font color='red'>The reference to the included ResearchStudy resource.</font> |

+## Patient Reference ##

+The Participation in research list has a mandated subject reference to the Patient resource.
+This means that any exchange of the Participation in research heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

 ## Mapping for Participation in research Research Study ##